History of United States in Timeline

 In 1929, the Wall Street Crash triggered the Great Depression.

-Since 1929, the Academy Awards, known as the Oscars, have been held annually by the Academy of Motion Picture Arts and Sciences.
+The Academy Awards, popularly known as the Oscars, have been held annually by the Academy of Motion Picture Arts and Sciences since 1929.

-The National Defense Act Amendments of 1933 created the Guard and provides for the integration of Army National Guard units and personnel into the U.S. Army.
+In 1933, the National Defense Act Amendments created the Guard and provided for the integration of Army National Guard units and personnel into the U.S. Army and the U.S. Air Force.

-In March 1941, the U.S. began supplying war materiel to the Allies of World War II, while remaining neutral.
+In March 1941, the U.S., initially neutral, began supplying war materiel to the Allies of World War II.

 1941: Japan's attack on Pearl Harbor

-In 1941, Japan attacked Pearl Harbor, which led to the U.S. entering World War II.
+In 1941, Japan attacked Pearl Harbor, leading to the U.S. entering World War II.

-Since January 1944, the Golden Globe Awards have been held annually.
+The Golden Globe Awards have been held annually since January 1944.

-In August 1945, the U.S. used nuclear weapons against the Japanese cities of Hiroshima and Nagasaki, which led to the end of the war.
+In August 1945, the U.S. used the first nuclear weapons against Hiroshima and Nagasaki in Japan, ending World War II.

 1945: End of World War II

-The end of World War II in 1945 left the U.S. and the Soviet Union as superpowers.
+In 1945, the end of World War II left the U.S. and the Soviet Union as superpowers.

 On July 4, 1946, the Philippines was granted full independence from the U.S. following World War II.